-While at first it might seem that au-naturale is best, walking in bare feet can take a serious toll on your arch and are terrible for plantar fasciitis.
+While initially, it might seem that au-naturale is best, walking in bare feet can take a serious toll on your arch and is terrible for plantar fasciitis.
 Why?
 Because without proper support, your feet are left alone to absorb the full impact of physical activity.
 And when the plantar fascia is already strained because of plantar fasciitis, going barefoot can be one of the fastest ways to exacerbate the condition.

 5. Old Shoes

 Have a favorite pair of shoes that you’ve owned forever?
 Take heed!
-Old, worn down shoes can make plantar fasciitis worse, since the sole is often very worn down through use.
-Thick, cushioned shoes are one of the most important quality in a pair of shoes that improves plantar fasciitis.
+Old, worn-down shoes can make plantar fasciitis worse since the sole is often very worn down through use.
+Thick, cushioned shoes are one of the most important qualities in a pair of shoes that improve plantar fasciitis.
 Worn, old soles don’t provide much support and can lead to irregularities in gait, strain to the arch, and an uneven distribution of impact from physical activity–all of which make plantar fasciitis worse!